franzbu/EnhancedSpaces.spoon/README.md

   modifierMS = { '' }, -- default: { 'ctrl' }
 ```

-When changing modifiers, make sure that you substitute them with other modifiers such as { 'cmd' }, { 'alt' }, { 'ctrl' }, { 'shift' } and combinations of modifiers, e.g., { 'alt', 'ctrl' }.
+Whenever changing modifiers, make sure to substitute them with other modifiers such as { 'cmd' }, { 'alt' }, { 'ctrl' }, { 'shift' } and combinations of modifiers, e.g., { 'alt', 'ctrl' }.

 Just in case it is not entirely clear where to add these lines or future modifications to your file `init.lua`: